 Here’s my deal.

 During peak week, I will have my athletes drink excess water and keep sodium intake the same as it has been all prep.
-Peak week won’t look too much different than other weeks in their prep except I may give them a big carb day and decrease cardio. in the few days leading up to the show, cardio will be non existent and lifting will be light.
+Peak week won’t look too differently than other weeks in their prep except I may give them a big carb day and decrease cardio. in the few days leading up to the show, cardio will be non existent and lifting will be light.
 Rest day before show day!
 But that is about it.
-It’s simple.
+KISS….
+Keep It Simple Stupid.

 It’s simple and not simple.

 So how does this extra water method work?

 Now you have muscles nice and full of water and glycogen…not flat pancake muscles.
 And, the excessive water drinking causing the diuretic affect flushes water out of the extracellular spaces (under the skin -between the muscle and the skin) leaving your skin tight against your full muscles.
 BOOM.
 Definition.
 Very important concept for show day.

 When you dehydrate water, the carbs cannot enter the muscle effectively and float around extra cellularly (under the skin) making you look soft and “watery.”
 These carbs have no where to go but float around like lost little puppies who have no home making you look like a marshmallow (where bodybuilding is concerned anyway).